 - FA003 Human Growth & Development Across the Lifespan

 Arts Area Requirement

 Every ICAF candidate is required to select a primary arts area and two secondary arts areas within which they will focus their fieldwork experience.
 Intermodal Creative Arts involves moving among different arts areas.
+ICAF certification requires the arts area coursework to be in classes whose focus is in an arts area—arts classes.
+This is not an arts-in-therapy program.
 CELA requires the following minimum number of contact hours for each arts area of focus: